 The Fourth Column Committee: is a committee of the organization focused on fighting against censorship and internet filtering.
 This committee began distributing proxy and assistance in 2011 and from 2012 to 2014 has been distributing Free VPNs to Iranians, in August 2014 this committee stopped providing VPN due to financial issues; while during the last months of the service it provided secure and free internet surfing to approximately 2 to 3 million Iranians.
 Ever since this committee is focusing on education, information and research and hopefully will soon start providing new local services to deal with censorship.

-The Center for Statistic and Records: From 2012 with creating a special software, The Center for Statistic and Records is archiving human rights violations in Iran daily.
-Thousands of reports are entered into the special software yearly, which makes giving statistic outputs and analysis possible for this sector.
+The Center for Statistics and Records: From 2012 with creating a special software, The Center for Statistics and Records is archiving human rights violations in Iran daily.
+Thousands of reports are entered into the special software yearly, which makes giving statistical outputs and analysis possible for this sector.
 The data is available for Human Rights Watch.
 (4)

 A decade after its establishment, The “Human Right Activists in Iran, HRAI” is still standing and continuing on its path, with enthusiasm, hope and a bag full of experiences.
 Today we are forced to find new ways to be active due to the security atmosphere in the country, therefore instead of collaborating with large numbers of volunteers and amateur members, we collaborate with fewer but more professional members.